enso-org/enso/docs/distribution/launcher-cli.md

 title: Enso Launcher CLI
 category: distribution
 tags: [distribution, launcher, cli, command]
-order: 4
+order: 5
 ---

 # Enso Launcher CLI
 This document describes available command-line options of the Enso launcher.

+> The actionables for this document are:
+>
-This document is a DRAFT.
-The explanations are just to give an idea of the commands.
-It will be updated with detailed explanations when the CLI is developed.
+> - This document is a draft.
+The explanations are just to give an idea of the
+>   commands.
+It will be updated with detailed explanations when the CLI is
+>    developed.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->